 The 1996 movie “The First Wives Club” follows Goldie Hawn, Bette Midler, and Diane Keaton in their portrayals of three scorned housewives who helped their husbands achieve financial success only to be traded in for younger models.
-But, does a cheating spouse really face consequences in divorce court?
-In North Carolina the answer is “possibly yes”, thanks to our state’s statute on “alimony awards”, and is not something you should take lightly.
+But does cheating spouse really face the consequences in divorce court?
+In North Carolina, the answer is “possibly yes,” thanks to our state’s statute on “alimony awards”, and is not something you should take lightly.

 Whatever side of the equation you find yourself on, the family law attorneys at Apple Payne Law in Kernersville are prepared to assist you in navigating your divorce and protecting your interests.
 If you aren’t sure what your next steps should be and just want to understand the process better, an Apple Payne Law family attorney is ready answer your questions – give us a call today to set up your consultation.